vinnieOrdobas/Code-Institute-MS1/README.md

 ##### Existing Features

 > - Designed with HTML5, CSS3, Bootstrap and Flexbox.
-> - Single page site with 4 sections acting as individual pages.
+> - Single page site with five sections acting as individual pages.
 > - Fixed navigation allows the user to easily navigate, regardless of which page visited.
 > - Fixed footer allows the user quick accessibility to social media links.
-> - Auto-scrolling carousel on desktop and tablet landscape views for vivid imagery experience.
+> - Carousel with subtitles to introduce the club's infrastructure.
-> - Fixed, stacked images for mobile views, with soft box-shadow.
+> - Adjusable pictures with rounded frames for introduce the crew.
-> - Contact Form with radio buttons.
+> - Sign up form and find us with an embedded map.

-##### Features Left to Implement when skills develop
+##### Features to implement

-> - Form submission button needs to be functional (once Javascript is learnt).
+> - Sign-in page with functionalities to book classes in advance.
-> - Integration of Social media Page to have a live update feeds of planned trips and events.
+> - Settings page to set user's preferences.

 ---